Geometrical Quantum Chemical Engine: APPLICATION to a quantum dot system

 \section{APPLICATION to a quantum dot system}

-In this section, we apply the general framework developed in the previous section to the Anderson model for a quantum dot (QD) in which a single dot is coupled to two electron reservoirs (see Fig. \ref{figAM} for a schematic of our system).
+In this section, we apply the general framework developed in the previous section to the Anderson model for a quantum dot (QD) in which a single dot is coupled to two electron reservoirs (see Fig. \ref{figAM} for a set of schematics of time evolution of our system).